piam/bjc-course/curriculum/05-image/01-image.md

 **Notes**

-Remove BMP format since it's a propietary MS format. refer to this [document](http://users.wfu.edu/matthews/misc/graphics/formats/formats.html) to pick the correct format a remember to site it.
+Remove BMP format since it's a propietary MS format. refer to this [document](http://users.wfu.edu/matthews/misc/graphics/formats/formats.html) to pick the correct format and remember to cite it.

 Tools
 -----